Zilliqa/delegated_staking/README.md

 ```
 After leaving the staking pool, your node will remain a validator.

-If you don't have an activated validator node yet, but have already deployed a delegation contract and your balance as the contract owner cover the required minimum stake, you can make a fully synced node the first validator of your staking pool by submitting a transaction with e.g. 10 million ZIL through
+If you don't have an activated validator node yet, but have already deployed a delegation contract and your balance as the contract owner covers the required minimum stake, you can turn a fully synced node into the first validator in your staking pool by submitting a transaction with e.g. 10 million ZIL through
 ```bash
 cast send --legacy --value 10000000ether --private-key $PRIVATE_KEY \
 0x7a0b7e6d24ede78260c9ddbd98e828b0e11a8ea2 "depositFromPool(bytes,bytes,bytes)" \